Swap is useless

 With vm.swappiness=0 kernel won’t swap

-False, if the kernel hits the high water mark in any zone, then it is going to swap anyway.
+False, if the kernel hits the low water mark in any zone, then it is going to swap anyway.

 With vm.swappiness=100 kernel is going to swap out everything from memory right away